ibm-cloud-docs/vpc/vsi_is_manage_images.md

 ## Exporting a custom image to {{site.data.keyword.cos_full_notm}}
 {: #custom-image-export-to-cos}

 You can export a custom image to {{site.data.keyword.cos_full_notm}}.
-Later, you might want to copy the image to a new region by importing it again, or you might want to extract the image outside of VPC for use in a different location, such as on premises.
+Later, you might want to copy the image to a new region by importing it again.
+Or, you might want to extract the image outside of VPC for use in a different location, such as on premises.
 Charges might be incurred for storing images in {{site.data.keyword.cos_full_notm}}.
 For more information, see [Billing](/docs/cloud-object-storage?topic=cloud-object-storage-billing).

 ### Prerequisites
 {: #custom-image-export-to-cos-prereqs}